Buffalo Man Pleads Guilty to Drug Conspiracy Charge

-BUFFALO, N.Y.-- U.S. Attorney William J. Hochul, Jr. announced today that Pascual Giovanny Navarro-Gonzalez, 29, of Buffalo, NY., pleaded guilty before U.S. District Judge Richard J. Arcara, to conspiracy to possess with intent to distribute, and to distribute heroin and cocaine.
-The charge carries a mandatory minimum penalty of five years in prison, a maximum of 40 years, a $5,000,000 fine, or both.
+BUFFALO, N.Y.-- U.S. Attorney William J. Hochul, Jr. announced today that Juan Montanez, 47, of Buffalo, NY., pleaded guilty before U.S. District Chief Judge Richard J. Arcara, to conspiracy to distribute, and to possess with intent to distribute, heroin and cocaine.
+The charge carries a maximum penalty of 20 years in prison, a $1,000,000 fine, or both.

-Assistant U.S. Attorney Mary Catherine Baumgarten, who is handling the case, stated that Navarro-Gonzalez was one of three men arrested on March 6, 2012 after law enforcement officers executed a search warrant at his residence at 39 Montclair Avenue in Buffalo.
+Assistant U.S. Attorney Mary Catherine Baumgarten, who is handling the case, stated that Montanez was one of three defendants arrested on March 6, 2012 after law enforcement officers executed a search warrant at a residence in Buffalo.
 Officers seized heroin, cocaine, ammunition, and drug paraphernalia.
-During the investigation, several purchases of heroin were made from Navarro-Gonzalez.

-Co-defendants Erick Joel Reyes Barretto and Juan Montanez previously pleaded guilty to conspiracy to possess with intent to distribute heroin and cocaine.
-Reyes Barretto was sentenced to 60 months in prison, and Montanez is scheduled for sentencing on October 4, 2013.
+Defendant Erick Joel Reyes Barretto was convicted of conspiracy to possess with intent to distribute heroin and cocaine and was sentenced to 60 months in prison in April 2013.
+Pascual Giovanny Navarro Gonzalez is scheduled to go to trial on August 6, 2013.